Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/README.md

-# Buffers and preprocessor macros in C, UART with interrupt
-*Meet the different buffering techniques, learn how to use preprocessor macros and how to use the UART peripheral properly*
+# SPI communication, ADCs ans DACs
+*Learn a new serial communication protocol and get familiar with digital-analog conversions*

 ## Objectives
-- Know the most common buffering techniques
-- Practice preprocessor macros
+- Learn how does the SPI communication protocol works
+- Learn how to use an external DAC
-- Use the UART peripheral properly with interrupt
+- Know how to use the ADC peripheral of the ATmega168PB

 ## Materials & Resources
 ### Environment
-TODO: codeblocks needed???
-  - Make sure that Code::Blocks is installed on your machine
 - Make sure that Atmel Studio is installed on your machine

 ### Training
-#### Buffering
+#### SPI communication
 TODO

 | Material | Duration |
 |:---------|-----:|
 | []() |  |

-#### Preprocessor macros
+#### DACs
 TODO

-#### UART with interrupt
+#### ADCs
 TODO

 #### Optional materials